Characteristic temperature for the immiscible-miscible transition of binary condensates in optical lattices: Conclusions

 \section{Conclusions}

 We have examined the finite temperature effects on the phenomenon of phase separation in TBECs confined in quasi-2D optical lattices.
 As temperature is increased the phase-separated side-by-side ground state geometry is transformed into miscible phase.
-For the case of TBEC comprising of $^{87}$Rb and $^{85}$Rb, the transformation occurs at $T/T_c\approx 0.185$.
-This demonstrates the importance of thermal fluctuations which can make TBECs miscible albeit the interaction parameters satisfy the criterion of phase separation.
+For the case of TBEC comprising of $^{87}$Rb and $^{85}$Rb, the transformation occurs at the characteristic temperature.
+This demonstrates the importance of thermal fluctuations which can make TBECs miscible.
+Based on the present work, in general, the TBEC undergoes transition to miscible phase at a characteristic temperature $T_{\rm ch}$.
+This corresponds to the temperature at which the thermal energy overcomes the interspecies repulsion energy $\sqrt{n_{1\rm max}n_{2\rm max}}~U_{12}$.
 The other key observation is that the transition from phase-separated domain to miscible domain is associated with a change in the nature of the quasiparticle energies.
 The low-lying out-of-phase mode, in particular, the slosh mode becomes degenerate and increase in energy.
-On the other hand, the in-phase mode, such as Kohn mode, remain steady as temperature ($T<T_c$) is increased.
+On the other hand, the in-phase mode, such as Kohn mode, remains steady as temperature ($T<T_c$) is increased.
 The interface modes, which are unique to the phase-separated domain, in addition to change in energy are geometrically transformed into rotationally symmetric breathing modes in the miscible domain.
 The temperature driven immiscible to the miscible transition is also evident in the profile of the correlation functions.